PacktPublishing/hands-on-music-generation-with-magenta/Chapter03/README.md

 # Chapter 3 - Generating polyphonic melodies

-Building on the last chapter where we created a drum sequence, we can now proceed to create the heart of music: its melody.
-In this chapter, you'll learn the importance of Long Short-Term Memory (LSTM) networks in generating longer sequences.
-We'll see how to use a monophonic models, Melody RNN, an LSTM network with loopback and attention configuration.
-You'll also learn to use two polyphonic models, Polyphony RNN and Performance RNN, both LSTM networks using a specific encoding, with the latter having support for velocity and expressive timing.
+This chapter will show the importance of Long Short-Term Memory (LSTM) networks in generating longer sequences.
+We'll see how to use a monophonic Magenta model, the Melody RNN—an LSTM network with a loopback and attention configuration.
+You'll also learn to use two polyphonic models, the Polyphony RNN and Performance RNN, both LSTM networks using a specific encoding, with the latter having support for note velocity and expressive timing.

 ## Code